What ShareGift Does

 ShareGift is the industry-standard solution to the problem of odd lot shareholdings and small cash entitlements.

 We receive tens of thousands of small donations each year, alongside an increasing number of much larger donations.
 From all of these donations, large and small, we generate a new pool of money for charities, while at the same time saving companies significant recurring administrative costs.

 Why work with ShareGift?

 By working with ShareGift, companies can help manage their register in a way which not only engages directly with their shareholders but also has a charitable outcome, typically at no additional cost to the company or the shareholder.
-We believe that ShareGift should be part of the CSR strategy for every company which maintains a register of shareholders.
+We believe that ShareGift should be part of the ESG strategy for every company which maintains a register of shareholders.

 Ways to work with ShareGift